Platopedia/platopedia.github.io/groups/test.md

 <div class="linebreak"></div>

-## How to get invited?
+## Group Invite

-Secure your spot for the Bingo giveaway by adding one of these accounts.
-An invitation will be sent to you on June 9 @ 2:30 PM (GMT).
-Please do not add more than one account.
+Book your spot by adding one of these accounts linked below.
+Rest assured, an invite will be sent to you on the event day.
+Please don't add more than one account.

 <p>
     <a href="https://plato.app/1jur51x8jitb6">https://plato.app/1jur51x8jitb6</a>